datacommonsorg/docsite/custom_dc/data_cloud.md

 Each time you upload new versions of the source CSV and JSON files, you need to load the new/updated data into Google Cloud SQL.
 Custom Data Commons allows you to reload data on the fly, while the website is running, so even multiple users can reload data.

-You can load the new/updated data from using the `/admin` page on the site, or using curl, from the command line:
+You can load the new/updated data from Cloud Storage using the `/admin` page on the site:

 1. Optionally, in the `cloudsql_env.list` file, set the `ADMIN_SECRET` environment variable to a string that authorizes users to load data.
 1. Start the Docker container as described above.